What is DADGAD Tuning?: Transform Your Acoustic Sound

 Notable Celtic Tunes in DADGAD Tuning

-The DADGAD tuning is central to the traditional Celtic sound, adding layers and personality to the music along with full, resonating harmonics.
+The DADGAD tuning is central to the traditional Celtic sound, adding layers and personality to the music along with full, ringing harmonics.
 Below are some classic Celtic songs that are often played using DADGAD tuning.

 "Will Ye Go Lassie Go": Also known as "Wild Mountain Thyme," this traditional Irish and Scottish folk song gains an extra layer of haunting beauty when played in DADGAD tuning.